alikagupta/BSE_Portfolio_2025/index.md

 ![picture of circuit](MileStone1Shem.png)
 <div align="center">

-  *Figure _: A schematic of my circuitry at milestone 1, made on Cirkit designer*
+  <i>Figure _: A schematic of my circuitry at milestone 1, made on Cirkit designer</i>
 </div>

 # Code